REV23Docs/rev23-desktop-docs/docs/quick-start/add-a-retail-item.md

     - **Department:** And since this is a default category, REV23 Desktop already knows the department.
     - **Inventory Item Type:** Set to `Piercing`, since this is piercing specific aftercare.
     - We can also add an [**Image**](../ui/editors.md#image-editors), the **Manufacturer** and **Vendor** information.
 Again. you can include as little or as much information here as you'd like.
+    - **UPC Bar code**: If the item has a UPC from the manufacturer, type or scan it in to this field.

     ![REV23 Desktop](img/inventory_item_detail_view.png)